 A piece broke off, brittle, in his hands.
 It crumbled and fell, much like the way time can slip from grasp.
 He turned away, looking at the rest of the mountain top.
 It was wide, and comfortable enough, for a mountain top.
 There was what looked like a hole dug into the side of the mountain, that turned out to be a two-roomed shelter, he would have called it a comfortable home, had the door not been broken inward, and bits -chunks- of stone missing from some of the walls.
 Like the tree, he guessed at some time this was a pleasant place.
 He kicked a bit of crushed stone around, it skittered across the floor.
 There wasn’t much to look at, a couple of decrepit pieces of furniture, an oven or fireplace or something carved into the wall.
 A chunk had been broken from the western wall, exposing the whole place to constant wind, it cut through the rooms and echoed loudly.

 “What am I supposed to find here Zohar?!”
 He exclaimed.

-Instead, he trekked down the path and gathered a bit of wood, a couple quick armloads which he tied together and dragged up behind him.
-All in all it took him about a half hour, there was a patch of stunted trees not far below that hadn’t been pillaged for years.
-The sun set, a fire crackled, the wind blew a constant wail in the background, Grimwood watched as the day ended.
+Instead, he trekked down the path and gathered a bit of wood, a couple of quick armloads which he tied together and dragged up behind him.
+All in all, it took him about a half-hour, there was a patch of stunted trees not far below that hadn’t been pillaged for years.
+The sunset, a fire crackled, the wind blew a constant wail in the background, Grimwood watched as the day ended.
 He sat below the remains of the Golden Maple, he was surrounded by pieces from another time, another age.
-The things here, they had witnessed life of a different time, a different flavor.
+The things here, they had witnessed the life of a different time, a different flavor.
 He lost himself in thoughts of what life was like then.
 Probably not too far different from now.
-Hardships, friends, family, laughter, pain, life and death, how much did that really change?
+Hardships, friends, family, laughter, pain, life and death, how much did that change?